 UNFPA predicted at least 15 million more cases of intimate partner abuses around the world this year.

-On April 6, the United Nations Secretary-General Antonio Guterres also warned of a “horrifying global surge” in home violence.
+On April 6, the United Nations Secretary-General Antonio Guterres also warned of a “horrifying global surge” in violence committed at homes.

 Governments worldwide are stepping up strict measures to curb the spread of the deadly virus, which has killed over 239,000 and sickened at least 3.3 million, as of May 2.